Entropic equality for worst-case work at any protocol speed: Application to solid-state system: Electron box

-Finally, at sufficiently low temperatures ($\beta E_C\gg 1$), higher changing levels play no role, and considering the two lowest levels $N=0$ and $N=1$ is sufficient for $N_g\in[0,1]$.\footnote{The model is invariant under $N_g\to N_g+1$, and it suffices to regard $N_g\in[0,1]$.} Together with Eqs.~(\ref{WorkDist::eq:19}) and (\ref{WorkDist::eq:20}), this two-level approximation leads to the master equation
+Finally, at sufficiently low temperatures ($\beta E_C\gg 1$), higher energy levels play no role.
+Considering the two lowest levels $N=0$ and $N=1$ suffices for $N_g\in[0,1]$.\footnote{The model is invariant under $N_g\to N_g+1$, and studying $N_g\in[0,1]$ suffices.} Let $p_0$ denote the probability that $N = 0$, and let $p_1$ denote the probability that $N = 1$.
+With Eqs.~(\ref{WorkDist::eq:19}) and (\ref{WorkDist::eq:20}), this two-level approximation leads to the master equation